kunstmusik/signals/README.md

 * Builds upon the apply!\*! operator to apply a function with dynamic args.
 * Signals can be lazy or strict: lazy signals do not update their values until they are dereferenced, while strict signals are updated immediately when dependents notify of a change.
 * Seeks to make code that works with mutable values "highly visible" as well as isolated to be as small an area of the total codebase as possible.
+* Work with sub-sets of data (KeyPath Signals) as a view upon a larger signal.
+Allows reads/writes to KeyPath signals that operate with the original signal.

 ## Usage

 Please see the [documentation](doc/intro.md) for further information about the library.

+Please see the [Demo](src/signals/demo.clj) for example usage.

 ## License